 Yes.
 Professional photography for listings is permitted.
 Like all other in-person activities, photos and virtual tours must be by appointment, no more than three people, including the broker, are at property at any one time, and those people must adhere to strict social distancing guidelines.
-Real estate brokers and photographers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers, their clients and photographers must wear cloth face coverings.
 Sellers should vacate the property prior to any photography activities.